tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs gsc_source %}

 Name of the source application/ event tracker, such as gitlab-rails or gitlab-javascript.
 This field can be used to distinguish front-end events V/S back-end events.
 When `gsc_source = 'gitlab-rails'` THEN back-end event i.e. event was tracked using Ruby.
-When `gsc_source = 'gitlab-javascrip'` THEN front-end event i.e. event was tracked using Javascript.
+When `gsc_source = 'gitlab-javascript'` THEN front-end event i.e. event was tracked using Javascript.

 {% enddocs %}